 |$539,901 or more||$162,718 + 37% of the amount over $539,900|

 What are above-the-line deductions?

-Above-the-line deductions are essentially adjustments to your income — expenses you subtract before calculating the adjusted gross income (AGI).
-Some common examples include educator expenses, student loan interest, the health savings account deduction and the IRA deduction.
+Above-the-line deductions are expenses you subtract before calculating the adjusted gross income (AGI).
+Common deductions include educator expenses, student loan interest, the HSA deduction and the IRA deduction.
 Below the AGI line are the standard deduction and itemized deductions.